JunaidK0012/marketing_agent/README.md

 ## About

-`marketing_agent` is an opinionated starting point for building an LLM-driven marketing assistant.
-The agent can be extended with custom skills (content generation, A/B copy ideas, SEO keyword brainstorming, campaign planning, email subject generation, and more).
-It provides a structure for integrating language models, prompt templates, and simple pipelines so you can focus on domain-specific logic.

 Use cases:

 * Generate marketing copy for ads, emails, and social posts
 * Brainstorm keyword lists and SEO-friendly headings
 * Create short campaign briefs and tactical checklists
 * Convert marketing goals into suggested task lists
-* (Optional) Run simple automation like writing to CSV / Google Sheets or pushing drafts to a CMS

 ---